ahmet-tas/domopay-stripe-onboarding/README.md

 To try out the full payment experience, run the server locally as described above, then follow these steps:

-1. Create a new pilot using the Rocket Rides web onboarding.
+1. Create a new serviceVendor using the Rocket Rides web onboarding.
 2. Fill in the `publishableKey` property in `AppDelegate.swift`.
 You can find your publishable key in your [Stripe Dashboard](https://dashboard.stripe.com/account/apikeys).
 3. Fill in the `baseURLString` property in `AppDelegate.swift`.
 This should be `http://localhost:3000` if you haven't modified the server configuration.
 4. `pod deintegrate & pod update` to update the dependancies.